dochin/localgoo/README.md

 The script will try to remind you to make a backup, but it may fail without stopping.
 MAKE YOUR OWN BACKUP FIRST!

+GIT IS REQUIRED FOR BACKUP TO WORK.
+This script will initialize a git repo in your www directory and add a commit to it any time you make changes to files.

 Server Configuration
 ====================
 I've included a file for apache2 to be placed in conf.d that will create an